-What is Bainbridge Island Doing to Increase Mobility?
+What is Bainbridge Island Doing to Increase Mobility and Public Accessibility?

-The City of Bainbridge Island is in the process of developing an Americans with Disabilities Act (ADA) Transition Plan to guide when and where mobility improvements need to be made.
-City staff are conducting an inventory of current pedestrian facilities throughout the city, looking for gaps in and barriers to accessibility.
+The City of Bainbridge Island and the Park District are in the process of developing their individual Americans with Disabilities Act (ADA) Transition Plans to guide when and where accessibility improvements need to be made.
+Both organizations are conducting an inventory of current public facilities and services across the island, to learn more about barriers to accessibility and participation.

 The development of a comprehensive ADA Transition Plan also requires feedback from community members just like you!
-In order to better understand your mobility experiences the city is conducting an online survey.
+In order to better understand your experiences, we are conducting an online survey, providing an interactive map to locate barriers, and establishing a stakeholder forum for feedback.

 The Americans with Disabilities Act